Wohlstand/TheFatManOPL/README.md

 These banks can be freely used, redistributed, modified under terms of the MIT license.

+# History
+These banks were created by American composers Kevin Weston Phelan and George Alistair Sanger using the Adlib Instrument Maker utility from the AdLib SDK and included with the Miles Sound System (initially called IBM Audio Interfaces Library).
+The Instrument Maker utility was given by John Miles to George and Kevin with the set of the Miles Sound System toolkit.

+These banks were made to simplify the music composing for developing "The 7'th Guest" game with the goal to use the same MIDI file per melody designed for all the supported sound cards.
+Initial variant of the bank developed to match the instruments layout of the MT-32 until the General MIDI standard released and applied to the musical instruments industry.
+Then, the bank reworked to use the General MIDI layout, and additionally, Geroge and Kevin developed the bank for the Roland MT-32 to simulate the General MIDI layout.

+Then, they gave their banks to John Miles to ship with his drivers so people can use these banks for the credits and the one dollar given to George.
+Later, these banks has been licensed from George's team by Yamaha and then by Microsoft, and later, these banks introduced in the Windows drivers (primarily in drivers for OPL2/OPL3-based sound cards using in Windows 9x).

+During November of 2025, I (Vitaliy Novichkov) contacted to Gerge through his email to request the MIT license, and now, these banks are officially licensed under terms of the MIT license and preserved in this repository here for everybody's usage.

 # Content of repository
 - **showcase** - Music examples to show how these banks sounds.